 3. Using the Device Manager

-If you are on Windows, using the Device Manager can be the quickest way to determine whether your computer has hardware problems particularly pertaining to drivers.
+If you are on Windows, using the Device Manager can be the quickest way to determine whether your computer has hardware problems, particularly drivers.

-With Device Manager, you get access to the status of all the devices connected to the motherboard as well as their driver information.
+With Device Manager, you get access to the status of all the devices connected to the motherboard and their driver information.

-From this information, you may be able to tell whether you have a bad PCIe Slot.
+This information lets you know whether you have a bad PCIe Slot.

 To get to the device manager: